 Implementing Application Whitelisting

-Download ACSC Protect Notice, Implementing Application Whitelisting (PDF), April 2016
+Download ACSC Protect Implementing Application Whitelisting (PDF), January 2018

-- Application whitelisting is the most effective strategy in the Australian Signals Directorate's (ASD) Strategies to Mitigate Cyber Security Incidents.
+- Application whitelisting is one of the most effective strategies in ensuring the security of systems.
+As such, application whitelisting forms part of the Essential Eight from Australian Signals Directorate's (ASD) Strategies to Mitigate Cyber Security Incidents.

-- This document has been developed by ASD to provide high-level guidance on what application whitelisting is, what application whitelisting is not and how to implement an application whitelisting solution.
+- This document provides guidance on what application whitelisting is, what application whitelisting is not, and how to implement application whitelisting.

 What application whitelisting is

-- Application whitelisting is a security approach designed to protect against unauthorised or malicious code executing on a system.
-It aims to ensure that only authorised applications (eg, programs, software libraries, scripts and installers) can be executed.
+- Application whitelisting is a security approach designed to protect against malicious code (also known as malware) executing on systems.
+When implemented properly it ensures that only authorised applications (e.g. programs, software libraries, scripts and installers) can be executed.

 - While application whitelisting is primarily designed to prevent the execution and spread of malicious code, it can also prevent the installation or use of unauthorised applications.

-- Implementing application whitelisting across an entire organisation can be a daunting undertaking; however, implementation on systems used by high-value or often-targeted staff members, such as executive officers and their assistants, human resources staff, FOI staff or public relations staff, can be a valuable first step.
+- Implementing application whitelisting across an entire organisation can be a daunting undertaking; however, implementation on at least workstations of high-risk users such as senior managers and their staff, system administrators, and staff members from human resources, sales, marketing, finance and legal areas can be a valuable first step.

 What application whitelisting is not